t-guan/t-guan.github.io/_projects/(2) Methane Detection Robot.md

 {% include elements/figure.html image="/assets/images/squishy/sltspice.jpg" caption="Rudimentary Simulation Schematic" %}

 ### The Pan-Tilt Mechanism
 The OGI Sensor would be put onto a pan-tilt mechanism to allow the OGI to scan over a large area for methane detection.
 I created a 3D model of the pan-tilt mechanism and built a test housing for the whole mechanism.
-This mechanism will allow me to help write the control schema for the payload, and further develop the mechanism to be suited for the OGI sensor system.
+I wrote the control schema for the pan-tilt, utilizing interrupts and PID control to allow for pseudo-simultaneous control of the device.

+{% include elements/figure.html image="/assets/images/squishy/Spinner.gif" caption="Look at it go!" %}